fpgaprince/rtd/docs/source/advance.rst

         even if the source is the same. if a signal comes in the input pin and you have no information whatsoever about it, it is async. sync it.

-    double check.. if a clock is a derivative or multiple of the source clock from the pll and the phase is guranteed, it is sync. if it is a derivative or multiple, but phase not match, it is async. if it is a derivative, but the phase are different, it is async.
+    double check.. if a clock is a derivative or multiple of the source clock from the pll (MMCM), it is sync. the generated clocks are synchronous to the source clock.

 Slower to faster